dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Paged-Search.md

 # Paged search
-when doing paging, it's common to retrieve a count of total matched entities or the total number of pages as well as the list of entities for the current page. that is typically achieved by running two separate db queries; one for the count and another for the actual entities. in mongodb it can also be done via a `$facet` aggregation query, which can be cumbersome to do using the official driver. this library provides a convenience wrapper for this exact use case.
+paging in mongodb driver is typically achieved by running two separate db queries; one for the count and another for the actual entities. it can also be done via a `$facet` aggregation query, which is quite cumbersome to do using the official driver. this library provides a convenience method for this exact use case via the `PagedSearch` builder.

 ## Example